9:00 - 6:00 (MST)

 You’ve created your estate plan.
 All of your beneficiaries are accounted for in your last will and testament, your wealth and assets are secured in trusts, your living will outlines every possible medical decision you might face, you’ve chosen a trusted executor, and you’ve accounted for any other need or occurrence.
 Nothing else to worry about, right?
 Well, not quite.

 There are many life events that may occur that change your family or your finances; these changes may mean it’s time to update your will.
-If you fail to keep your will up-to-date, you run the risk that your final wishes won’t be accurately reflected when it comes time to divide your estate, or, even worse, your will could be invalidated by your failure to update it and the state will inherit the responsibility of distributing your assets (potentially causing strife within your family and leaving out people you care about).
+If you fail to keep your will up-to-date, you run the risk that your final wishes won’t be accurately reflected when it comes time to divide your estate, or, even worse, your will could be invalidated by your failure to update it, and the state will inherit the responsibility of distributing your assets (potentially causing strife within your family and leaving out people you care about).

-So how do you know when it’s time to update your will?
+So, how do you know when it’s time to update your will?
 At Villegas Law, we have over 15 years of legal experience in estate planning, so we have helped hundreds of clients answer this very question.
 Here are some of the most common occasions that make an update necessary!

 When You Get Married Or Divorced

-When you get married, naturally you want your will to include your spouse!
+When you get married, naturally, you want your will to include your spouse!
 However, the opposite is also true: if you are getting divorced, you have some tough choices to make regarding the new distribution of assets.
 It’s best to execute the changes to your will before the divorce is even initiated since your ex will still have a claim to your estate if you happen to die before it is finalized.
 After you divorce, your spouse will immediately be revoked from your inheritance, but you will have to choose how you want to redistribute those assets.

 When You Have Kids

-When you grow your family, you naturally want to do everything in your power to ensure that your children are provided for and set up to thrive–even long after you’re gone.
+When you grow your family, you naturally want to do everything possible to ensure your children are provided for and set up to thrive–even long after you’re gone.
 When you have kids, you most likely want to include them as beneficiaries, so after a new arrival, it’s time to update your will to specify how assets should be divided for them.
 If you have a trust for your children, you will also want to ensure that a responsible trustee is appointed for them.
 In addition to having your will reflect inheritances for your children, you should include provisions for guardianship in the event you and your spouse pass away while your children are still minors.
 Having a trusted guardian chosen and ready to assume the role will prevent the state from appointing someone in your stead.

 When A Beneficiary Passes Away